What is a Verge Bond?

 For a declined refund application, the applicant will be provided with an opportunity to make good any damage.
 Upon completion of the repairs, the applicant will be required to resubmit a new Verge Bond Refund Application Form.

-If the deposit is not sufficient to cover the cost, the City will issue an invoice to the property owner/builder/applicant to recover the remaining cost.
+If the bond is not sufficient to cover the cost, the City will issue an invoice to the property owner/builder/applicant to recover the remaining cost.
 This includes rectification works for damage to City assets by service authorities connected with the building/demolition work (e.g. gas, water, electricity and other providers).
 If damaged City assets are not reinstated within the specified timeframe, a penalty may apply.

 Refund applications which are declined due to the above conditions not being met will incur a $100 reinspection fee which will be deducted from the Verge Bond.